microsoft/code-with-engineering-playbook/code-reviews/recipes/Go.md

 `gofmt` should be run as a part of every build to enforce the common standard.

 To automate this process in Azure Devops you can add the following snippet to you `azure-pipelines.yaml` file.
-This will lint any scripts in the `./scripts/` folder.
+This will format any scripts in the `./scripts/` folder.

 `- script: go fmt`\
+  `workingDirectory: $(System.DefaultWorkingDirectory)/scripts`\
+  `displayName: "Run code formatting"`

+  `govet` should be run as a part of every build to check code linting.

+To automate this process in Azure Devops you can add the following snippet to you `azure-pipelines.yaml` file.
+This will check linting of any scripts in the `./scripts/` folder.

+`- script: go vet`\
   `workingDirectory: $(System.DefaultWorkingDirectory)/scripts`\
   `displayName: "Run code linting"`